This article helps you sort through organic treatments and home remedies for plant diseases.

 Preventing Damping-Off

 Use well-drained soil to avoid overcrowding your crops.
-Moreover, good air circulation can protect the seedlings from damping off.
+Moreover, good air circulation can protect seedlings from damping-off.

 7. Downy Mildew

-This mildew appears on the upper sides of leaves as yellow or pale green spots.
+This mildew appears on the upper leaf surfaces as yellow or pale green spots.
 The undersides have a white, fluffy fungal growth.

-The downy masses will show up after a rain, disappearing again when the sun comes out.
+The downy masses will appear after a rain, then disappear again when the sun comes out.

 Getting Rid of Downy Mildew